Adversarially Robust Neural Architectures: Methodology

 \subsection{Confident Architecture Sampling}

-The architecture is determined by parameters $\alpha$ and $\beta$, which further influence the Lipschitz constants of the network, as shown in Eq. \ref{eq:lipschitz_full_eq}.
+The architecture is determined by parameters $\alpha$ and $\beta$, which further influences the Lipschitz constants of the network, as shown in Eq. \ref{eq:lipschitz_full_eq}.
 Existing NAS algorithms used to initialize them as trainable parameters without in-depth analysis.
-However, these weightings on operations or connections naturally could have different levels of importance. \textit{E}.\textit{g}., the connection of the first node and the one of the intermediate nodes have different influences on the final performance, but they are treated equally in NAS framework.
-Instead, we tend to explore the confidence on the architecture parameters by regarding them as variables sampled from distributions during architecture search.
+However, these weightings on operations or connections naturally could have different levels of importance and freedom. \textit{E}.\textit{g}., the connection of the first node and one of the intermediate nodes may have different levels of freedom for the final selection, but they are simply assigned values with the same confidence for optimization and sampled with the maximum value in NAS framework.
+Thus, previous architecture parameters can hardly fulfill this requirement.
+Instead, we propose to explore the confidence on the architecture parameters by regarding them as variables sampled from distributions during architecture search.
+An illustration of the advantage of confidence learning is shown in Fig \ref{fig:Confidence_fig}.
+For each architecture parameters, previous differentiable NAS algorithms made use of trained value with full confidence as shown in the left part, while our algorithm enables parameters to exploit their confidence as shown in the right part.
+Intuitively, the architecture optimization is highly uncertain due to the large search space.
+But existing NAS absolutely trusts all architecture parameters without discriminating the confidence on them.
+Taking $\alpha$ and $\beta$ from the perspective of distributions, the variances will be optimized to indicate confidence in the values.
+RACL tends to exploit the operations of higher confidence and explore more potential good paths by investigating operations of lower confidence.
+The overall searching space can thus be well explored and exploited.